eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

     }
 ]
 ```
-The reason for storing quiz questions separate from the main moduleis to ensure that questions were loaded dynamically into the GUI using ```question_index``` attribute.
+The reason for storing quiz questions separate from the main module is to ensure that questions were loaded dynamically into the GUI using ```question_index``` attribute.
 The ```type``` key pair is also essential, as it controls the type of Tkinter widget displayed for each question.
 For example, manually typed questions generated an Entry widget, whereas multiple choice questions would  load an Option Menu.

 Storing questions separate also allows flexibility within the application's design.
 Questions can be updated easily without making any major changes to the application logic.
-If this were hardcoded into the main module, updates would take longer, as the corressponding Tkinter widgets would also need to be adjusted.
+If this were hardcoded into the main module, updates would take longer, as the corresponding  Tkinter widgets would also need to be adjusted.
 ## Testing Section